 As Rajah, Charles would continue his uncles policies regarding Sarawak.
 He would continue to rule in a way he felt respected native customs, he would continue to expand borders and trade, continue to fight piracy and suppress the practice of head hunting.
 By his death in 1917 at the age of 88, Sarawak was a relatively prosperous protectorate of the British Empire with a railway, a parliament, and a museum.
 Raja Charles was succeeded by his eldest son Charles Vyner Brooke who would ascend the Sarawak throne as Raja Vyner.

 Vyner was born on September 30 1874 in London England to Raja Charles and his wife Ranee Margaret de Windt.
 His youth was spent attending the finest schools in England.
 As a young man he served in various capacities within his fathers government.
-He became Rajah at Kuching on July 22, 1917 at Kuching.
+He became Rajah at Kuching on July 22, 191.

 Raja Vyner would continue the modernization and protectionist policies set by his predecessors and Sarawak would continue to develop and prosper.
 He continued to respect local culture and traditions with the exception of headhunting which he went to great length to extinguish.
 Christian missionaries were banned from attempting to convert natives.